Contact Us

 Microsoft Defender for Identity

-• Security logs, including Windows security events.
+• Windows security event logs

-• Active Directory information, including subnets.
+• Active Directory information including subnets

 Key features: